AVSBlog/avsblog.github.io/_posts/2020-12-08-avspcdeployscript.md

 This script will prompt for the inputs, validate your subscription is enabled for deployment and then deploy an Azure VMware Solution Private Cloud.

-After completion there will be a summary of the Private Cloud after deployment (see image below).
+After completion there will be a summary of the Private Cloud after deployment.
+Watch video below for an end to end demo.

 Going to work to add some post deployment add-ons soon.
 But in the meantime, hope this may provide some value.